enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

             """
             Return the configurable parameters of this extension.

-            Player extensions follow the same unified parameter contract as
-            Actors: the returned list - each entry carrying both its descriptor and its value - is rendered by the editor and the values are persisted with the map.
+            Called every time the engine needs the values (editor, map save), so return the current values, not freshly built defaults - otherwise edits are lost.
 Return an empty list for no configuration.

             Returns:
                 list: List of GenericParameter objects
             """
-            from generic_parameter import RequestParameterType, ValueType, GenericParameter
-            param = GenericParameter()
-            param.request_type = RequestParameterType.FREE_NUMBER
-            param.description = "Starting ammo"
-            param.value_type = ValueType.LONG
-            param.value = 30
-            return [param]
+            return self._parameters

         def set_parameters(self, parameters):
             """